fgmacedo/python-statemachine/docs/auto_examples/guess_the_number_machine.rst

 Well leave the machine imagine a number and also play the game.
 Why not?

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-82
+GENERATED FROM PYTHON SOURCE LINES 10-83

 .. code-block:: default

     import random

-    from statemachine import StateMachine, State
+    from statemachine import State
+    from statemachine import StateMachine

     class GuessTheNumberMachine(StateMachine):